tomas-fryza/avr-course/Labs/01-tools/Assignment.md

 ### Morse code

-1. Listing of C code with syntax highlighting which generates one "dot" and one "comma" on two LEDs:
+1. Listing of C code with syntax highlighting which generates one "dot" and one "comma" on LEDs; display a dot on one LED and a comma on the other:

 ```c
    // WRITE YOUR CODE HERE
 ```

-2. Scheme of Morse code application, i.e. connection of AVR device, two LEDs, and supply voltage.
+2. Scheme of Morse code application, i.e. connection of AVR device, two LEDs, resistors, and supply voltage.
 The image can be drawn on a computer or by hand.
 Always name all components and their values!

    ![your figure]()